intel-unesp-mcp/infieri2019-session1/README.md

 This document assumes that the testing platform has been setup and is ready to use.
-We will be using a state-of-the-art server - loaned by Intel - with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel Xeon Phi coprocessors (171 cores, 4 threads/core), as well as several Intel software development tools.
-To simplify nomenclature, we will refer to the testing platform as “the host” (or “the host system”), and the Xeon Phi coprocessors installed in the host system as “mic0”, “mic1”, and “mic2”.
+We will be using a state-of-the-art server - loaned by Intel - with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4 threads/core), as well as several Intel software development tools.
+To simplify nomenclature, we will refer to the testing platform as “the host” (or “the host system”), and the Xeon Phi™ coprocessors installed in the host system as “mic0”, “mic1”, and “mic2”.

 Participants should work alone or in pairs on a workstation - preferably